THOMASELOVE/500-classes-2024/class08/README.md

 - Several students struggled with calculating Rubin's rule 2 from the `bal.table` results
 - Several students went with the twang ATT weights, and those that provided rationales gave me the impression that they didn't have a good understanding of the effective sample sizes
 - Other problems: forgetting to exponentiate and misinterpreting the results, calculating ATE instead of ATT, forgetting to use quasibinomial family

+## Additional readings about instruments (and instruments vs. propensity scores) from our [Sources page](https://github.com/THOMASELOVE/500-sources) include:

+These should help you build on what you read about in Rosenbaum, Chapter 7, a bit.

+- Whitehouse Mark 2007 [Is an Economist Qualified to Solve Puzzle of Autism?](https://github.com/THOMASELOVE/500-sources/blob/main/articles/Whitehouse%202007%20WSJ%20Economics%20and%20Autism.pdf) *Wall Street Journal*
+- Posner Micheal A. et al 2001 [Comparing Standard Regression, Propensity Score Matching and Instrumental Variables Methods for Determining the Influence of Mammography on Stage of Diagnosis](https://github.com/THOMASELOVE/500-sources/blob/main/articles/Posner%20et%20al%202001%20Comparing%20Methods%20in%20a%20Mammography%20Study.pdf) *Health Services & Outcomes Research Methodology*
+- Stukel Therese A. et al. 2007 [Analysis of Observational Studies in the Presence of Treatment Selection Bias: Effects of Invasive Cardiac Management on AMI Survival Using Propensity Score and Instrumental Variable Methods](https://github.com/THOMASELOVE/500-sources/blob/main/articles/Stukel%20et%20al%202007%20JAMA.pdf) *Journal of the American Medical Association*